 5) Malty Treats

-Malt helps to lubricate the cat’s stomach so fur should pass through the GI tract more efficiently.
-As mentioned, gastric pastes (made from malt extract and liquid paraffin) have been quite popular for treating fur balls.
+Malt lubricates the cat’s stomach so fur should pass through the GI tract more efficiently.
+Gastric pastes (made from malt extract and liquid paraffin) have been quite popular for treating fur balls.
 These can be effective but are not always easy to administer.
-Also, some vets don’t necessarily agree that liquid paraffin is suitable for cats.

 If you want to enjoy the benefits of malt extract, try offering your cat a malty kibble-style treat, instead.
 Look out for malty treats formulated specifically for furball management.